bpastoors/blender-addons/basti_ops/basti_ops.md

 # Basti's Operators

 ### .apply_material
 Apply the material pointed at with the mouse cursor to the selection.
 Material can be sampled the same or a different mesh.
 Pointing at nothing creates and applies a new material.

 ### .bevel
 Launch the appropriate bevel tool for the current selection mode.

-A face selection actives the extrude tool.
+A face selection activates the extrude tool.

 ### .connect_or_knife
 Create an edge between two selected vertices or launch the knife tool.